Don't miss updates Subscribe

 Ultimately, personalization is a layered process for which retailers must engage with extensive data and research to thrive.
 Our panel agrees that it is a key part of modern ecommerce, as customers are expecting more and more from ecommerce brands and online journeys.

-If you’re interested in learning more about personalization or other ways to tackle rising customer acquisition costs, join us at CommerceNext 2022, the ecommerce growth show—we’ll cover all these topics and more to help your business tackle all of retail and ecommerce’s current challenges.
+If you’re interested in learning more or other ways to tackle rising customer acquisition costs, join us at CommerceNext 2022, the ecommerce growth show—we’ll cover all these topics and more to help your business tackle all of retail and ecommerce’s current challenges.